- Improvement of Customer Satisfaction

 Sharing and Utilization of Voice of Customers

-Toshiba Group have set up call centers for different product groups and services.
-We share complaints, opinions, and requests regarding our products and services received through our daily sales, repair, and service activities, as well as by telephone and the Internet, with relevant departments, and we use this information to improve product quality and repair services.
+Toshiba Group has set up call centers for different product groups and services.
+We share complaints, opinions, and requests regarding our products and services received through our daily sales, repair, and service activities, as well as by telephone and the internet, with relevant departments, and we use this information to improve product quality and repair services.

-Toshiba Group in Japan respond to customer inquiries concerning the products and services offered by Group companies, both in Japan and overseas, through the Toshiba Customer Information Center.
-It provides cross-divisional services to our customers, by guiding them to our specialized call centers, and forwarding calls to the division in charge, etc.
+We also respond to customer inquiries concerning the products and services offered by Group companies, both in Japan and overseas, through the Toshiba Customer Information Center.
+It provides cross-divisional services to our customers, such as by guiding them to our specialized call centers and forwarding calls to the division in charge.

 Toshiba Group Call Center Structure in Japan